About

 Fiona Stewart

-In 2013, Stewart founded the Green Man Trust to support the development of the arts, science engagement and create opportunities for disadvantaged people in Welsh communities.
-Similar projects had been supported by the Green Man Festival for many years but had grown to a point where they needed their own space to flourish further.
+In 2013, Stewart founded the Green Man Trust to support the development of the arts and science engagement, and to create opportunities for disadvantaged people in Welsh communities.
+Similar projects had been supported by the Green Man Festival for many years but they had grown to a point where they needed their own space to flourish further.
 Since then many thousands of people have been supported by the trust and the ‘good stuff’ is spreading all the time.
 Stewart has worked in all areas of the entertainment and music industry for 30 years.
 She is listed as number 24 in the BBC Woman’s Hour Music Power list.
 In 2013 she was the first woman to be the recipient of the top festival accolade of ‘Outstanding Contribution to UK Festivals Award,’ previously awarded to John Peel, Peter Gabriel and Michael Eavis.
 She is the only woman in the UK to have the controlling ownership of a large independent music festival.
 Stewart is an Executive Board Director of the Concert Promoters Association (CPA) – the leading lobbying body representing UK live music entertainment.

 Ian Fielder